Halyna Chyzhyk

 ⚠️ Violation Context

-Recognition of Crimea as part of the Russian Federation violates fundamental principles of international law and Ukrainian sovereignty:
+Recognition of Crimea as part of the Russian Federation violates fundamental principles of international law and Ukrainian sovereignty.

 International Law Violations:#